brihadeeswara/wordfreq/README.md

 regex- java regex to match words to pick, must be in double quotes when passed as command line arg, default is "^[a-z]{4,}$"
 ```
 ```
-maxwords- number of most frequent numbers to report must be greater than 0 , default is 5
+maxwords- number of most frequent numbers to report must be greater than 0 , default is 5, if there are less words in top list it will show only them , for example if top 12 words are required but only 10 top words found then it will show only Top 10 words
 ```
 - command with all commanmd line args
 ```